Israeli strikes kill 44 Palestinians in Rafah after Netanyahu says ground invasion is coming there

 Egypt has warned that any movement of Palestinians into Egypt would threaten the four-decade-old peace treaty between Israel and Egypt.
 The Rafah border crossing, which is mostly closed, serves as the main entry point for humanitarian aid.

-Rafah had a prewar population of roughly 280,000, and the United Nations says it is now home to some 1.4 million additional people who fled fighting elsewhere.
+Rafah had a prewar population of roughly 280,000.
+The United Nations says it is now home to some 1.4 million additional people who fled fighting elsewhere.

 German Foreign Minister Annalena Baerbock warned that an Israeli offensive on Rafah would be a “humanitarian catastrophe in the making,” adding on X that “the people in Gaza cannot disappear into thin air.”